- What is programmatic native advertising and how do native ad units work?

 Experiment, track, optimize

 Don't work with programmatic native advertising alone.
-You also need equivalent banner ads, content marketing, working with influencers to fully capture the audience at all steps of their customer journey.
-All the ad types should work together to create an effective marketing strategy.
+You also need equivalent banner ads, content marketing, and working with influencers to fully capture the audience at all steps of their customer journey.
+All the ads should work together to create an effective marketing strategy.